mestorlx/docs.diadata.org/_build/html/_sources/index.rst.txt

 After a brief `Introduction to the DIA technical architecture` into the architecture of the system you can take a deep dive into. both our `central database` that maintains an overview over financial data and into our `system of oracles and other blockchain components`.
+Finally, you can learn how to retrieve data from our system.

 Features
 --------